 Most users are expected to consistently use the same configuration settings.
 So remember, after applying your settings and processing your first number, you can process any additional numbers that you type or select automatically, without displaying the dialog, by simply applying the add-in auto process shortcut CTRL+SHIFT+C then T.

-You can download the my template zip package containing both .dot and .dotm versions of the add-in here: Number to Currency as Text
+You can download my template zip package containing both .dot and .dotm versions of the add-in here: Number to Currency as Text

 That's it!
 I hope you have found this tips page useful and informative.